IAmLeenaLavanya/IAmLeenaLavanya.github.io/_posts/2018-09-06-daily-coding-problem-3.md

 published: true
 ---

 The Daily Coding Problem (Day 3) was given an array of integers, to return the first postive integer missing.
+The inputed array could contain duplicate and negative numbers.
+For instance, given an array of [-2 -1, 4, 4, 1, 3], the program should return 2.
 The solution below was to first create a vector of all the non-negative and non-zero integers inputed and then loop from 1 to the largest integer in the vector, looking for the first one missing.

 ```c++